Glamis Road Bascule Bridge, East London, Unova Paint Products, Vitreflon

 The council is among the first local bodies in England to pioneer a fluoropolymer system for a bridge refurbishment project to bring down the ecological footprint of their project in line with their goal to become carbon neutral by 2030.

-‘After our fluoropolymer system was introduced in the UK in 2017, we are seeing a surge in demand for this system for a wide range of projects from new bridges to historical and difficult-to-access bridges over busy railroads and national highways' says Mark Hearn.
+‘After our fluoropolymer system was introduced in the UK in 2017, we are seeing a surge in demand for this system for a wide range of projects from new steel bridges to historical and difficult-to-access bridges over busy railroads and national highways’ says Mark Hearn.

 As many national highway bridges in the UK – built in the 1960s and 70s are becoming a maintenance burden over time – with signs of deterioration surfacing within 20-40 years of construction, the move towards durable construction choices is signaling a shift away from this negative cycle.